+• Computers:

-- Computers: - Historically, the word dates back as far as the 17th Century, - Referred to humans who carried out carried out calculations or computations. - Modern (machine) computers provide advantage of humans of: - Computers offer two principal advantages over humans: - Correctness, and repeatability / reproducibility - Speed: - For 'simple' and repetitive operations accessible for computers; e.g. chess, visual recognition tasks).
+- Historically, the word dates back as far as the 17th Century, - Referred to humans who carried out carried out calculations or computations. - Modern (machine) computers provide advantage of humans of: - Computers offer two principal advantages over humans: - Correctness, and repeatability / reproducibility - Speed: - For 'simple' and repetitive operations computers; e.g. chess, visual recognition tasks). - Although these are not guaranteed ...

-(although modern techniques of machine learning are making complex tasks)
+(although modern techniques of machine learning are making complex tasks accessible for